top of page

 • For Advanced Kayakers: As with the wind, you must set your own limits based on your skills and always have a solid paddle plan in place.

-• The GOAK Standard: Generally, we don't go out with the community in swells of 0.5m or more.
+• The GOAK Standard: Generally, we don’t go out with the community in swells of 0.5m or more.
 We’ll be the first to admit it: we are generally fair-weather kayakers!
-We prefer the "lake-like" conditions that make the Il-Qarraba Bay's water look like glass.
+We prefer the "lake-like" conditions that make Il-Qarraba Bay's water look like glass.

 💡 Pro Tip: Check the Whole Route